London Borough of Southwark: Geography

 The borough borders the City of London and the London Borough of Tower Hamlets to the north (the River Thames forming the boundary), the London Borough of Lambeth to the west and the London Borough of Lewisham to the east.
 To the south the borough tapers giving a brief border with the London Borough of Bromley.

 The northwest part of the borough is part of Central London and is densely developed.
-To the east, the Rotherhithe peninsula has lower-density modern housing and open space formed around the former docks.
+To the east, the Rotherhithe peninsula has lower-density modern housing and open space around the former Surrey Commercial Docks.
 The southern part of Southwark includes the Victorian suburbs of Camberwell, Peckham and Nunhead, and the prosperous "village" of Dulwich with some very large houses forms the far south of the borough.